 If you join the IBMWR by subscribing to one of the lists, you’ll read discussions on technical issues like repairs and custom modifications, product reviews, dealer reviews, trip reports of all kinds, meetings all over the world, and hundreds of other topics (including a monthly email on how to unsubscribe).
 You’ll also see that the list is a free, readily-available source of help and information for your BMW-related problems and mysteries.

-We have three different lists you can subscribe to:
+We have two different lists you can subscribe to:

 - The Main List.
 The mainstay of the club, which currently has about 1200 members world-wide! (subscribe)

 - The Tech List.
 Technical discussions, the place to ask technical questions.
 Currently about 1100 members (subscribe)